Railway electrification: Classification

-Selection of an electrification system is based on economics of energy supply, maintenance, and capital cost compared to the revenue obtained for freight and passenger traffic.
+The selection of an electrification system is based on the economics of energy supply, maintenance, and capital cost compared to the revenue obtained for freight and passenger traffic.
 Different systems are used for urban and intercity areas; some electric locomotives can switch to different supply voltages to allow flexibility in operation.

 Standardised voltages

 Six of the most commonly used voltages have been selected for European and international standardisation.
 Some of these are independent of the contact system used, so that, for example, 750 V DC may be used with either third rail or overhead lines.

 There are many other voltage systems used for railway electrification systems around the world, and the list of railway electrification systems covers both standard voltage and non-standard voltage systems.

 The permissible range of voltages allowed for the standardised voltages is as stated in standards BS EN 50163 and IEC 60850.
 These take into account the number of trains drawing current and their distance from the substation.